MapNotIncluded/ISS-it-above/README.md

 ## 🚀 Features

-- 🌍 Real-time ISS position tracking via API
-- 🌙 Detection of darkness using solar data
+- 🛰️ Real time tracking of the International Space Station (ISS).
+- 👥 Supports multiple users in different locations.
+- 🔭 Checks visibility conditions:
+  - 🎯 ISS currently overhead (within an assigned error margin)
+  - 🌙 Currently dark at the user's location
-- ☁️ Cloud cover filtering for visibility
+  - ☁️ Cloud coverage below an assigned threshold
-- 📬 Email alerts to configured recipients
+- 📬 Sends email alerts to users when ISS passes overhead and visibility is optimal.
-- 🧠 Configurable thresholds (error margin, pass count, etc.)
+- 🧵 Runs user visibility checks in **parallel using ThreadPoolExecutor** for faster performance.
+- 🔒 Uses **thread-safe print locking** for clean multithreaded output.
-- 📊 CSV report logging for runtime status
+- 🗂️ Logs all events to a CSV report file.
-- 🔐 Secure use of environment variables with `.env`

 ---
 ## 🔧 Getting Started